 Q. Will schools allow visitors into the building?

 Only visitors with an essential purpose will be admitted to the building.
-Visitors will be admitted with administrative approval and by appointment only.
-Anyone who must be on school grounds for an essential purpose is required to wear a face covering and maintain social distancing.
-Only one visitor will be allowed in the main office at any given time.
-Each building will have markings in the lobbies for appropriate social distancing.
-School buildings are limited to students and essential personnel only during the remainder of Phase 4.
-If you have an essential item to be picked-up or delivered, a staff member will meet you at the door to assist you.
+Visitors will be admitted with administrative approval.
+Anyone who must be on school grounds for an essential purpose is required to wear a face covering and maintain physical distancing.

 Q. How will younger students be treated if they accidentally violate social distancing by sharing, talking too close, etc?

 Through all these requirements, we know children will still be children.
 We will create a culture of safety with our students and use positive redirection for all of our students to be as safe as possible.
 Through these new requirements for students, we will evaluate each situation through educating our students.

 Q. How will the school protect students’ emotional and social well-being?

 This has been a trying time for students as well as adults and the social and emotional well being of our students is vitally important.
 The District employs social workers, psychologists, and other support personnel that will work with staff to monitor students’ well-being.
 Additionally, we will be working with our community mental health partners to provide assistance to our students, staff, and community.
 We will be providing additional services remotely and in-person.

 Q. What additional resources are in place to help students, families, and teachers address the added stress and anxiety caused by the current situation?